pebgroup/Dypsidinae_species_tree/README.md

 A description of the pipeline for this analysis can be found [here](documentation/subtribes.md).

 2) A narrower, species-level analysis of subtribe Dypsidinae plus _Loxococcus rupicola_ (Thwaites) H.Wendl. & Drude as an outgroup.
-This analysis uses the palm baits of [Heyduk et al. 2016](https://academic.oup.com/biolinnean/article/117/1/106/2440259)
+This analysis uses the palm baits of [Heyduk et al. 2016](https://academic.oup.com/biolinnean/article/117/1/106/2440259).

 A description of the pipeline for this analysis can be found [here](documentation/species.md).

+*From here old pipeline - to be removed.
+Refer to the above links for updated info.*

 ## 0. Workspace